waellison/nuventure/README.md

 of the program's creation on my tech blog at some point; my blog is currently under reconstruction.

+Update the requirements (NLTK and numpy) by running `pip install -r requirements.txt`.
+This will install them if not present and update them to the latest version if they are present.

-To run, you need NLTK: `pip install nltk`.
-Once installed, you need to install a corpus as described [on the NLTK site][0]:
+Once `pip` has done its thing, you need to install an NLTK corpus (as detailed on the [official NLTK site][0]):

 ```
 zsh$ python
 >>> import nltk
 >>> nltk.download()
 ```

-You may need to install `numpy` as well, as NLTK cites it as a requirement but does not install it: `pip install numpy`.

 Given how small the input language for Nuventure is, it should suffice to install any (English-language) corpus; I wrote and tested with the